 the parkland associated with the house and the trees within and around it.
 These are important both as a setting to the house and as a backdrop and boundary to the south of the village.

-• looking from Wickhampton Road across the park to the Hall.
+• looking from Wickhampton Road across the park to the Hall and out from the Hall's grounds eastwards to the Halvergate Marshes.